-Two Yamaha Fuel-Water Separators are installed on the portside of the transom pass through.
+The Yamaha Fuel-Water Separators are installed behind the rear access panel on the starboard transom side along with the fuel system primer bulbs.
 The new, improved 10-micron filter provides superior filtration ahead of the engine's on-board filters and injectors.

+Fuel-Water Separators

 Large filtering and water capture areas maximize filtration while maintaining adequate flow rate for larger engines.
-The micron filter and head are mounted inside an access panel located aft of the port transom gate.
-The fuel system primer bulb is located next to the filter.
-The fuel separators can be checked by removing them from the mounting bracket and dumping it into an approved waste collection device.
+The fuel separator can be checked by removing it from the mounting bracket and dumping it into an approved waste collection device.
 If there appears to be an excessive amount of water, the filter component should be replaced.
 See your authorized Cobia Dealer for replacement parts.

-Maintenance Note: Yamaha recommends replacing the 10micron fuel filter on new boats after the first 10 hours or 1 month of operation and every 50 hours or every 6 months thereafter.
+Maintenance Note: Yamaha recommends replacing the 10-micron fuel filter on new boats after the first 10 hours or 1 month of operation and every 50 hours or every 6 months thereafter.
 In areas of high humidity where water in fuel supplies is a problem or extensive engine operation occurs, more frequent replacement may be necessary.